gobitfly/etherchain-light/README.md

 8. Browse to `http://localhost:3000`

 ## Live Demo
 A demo instance connected to the Kovan Ethereum testnet is available at [light.etherchain.org](http://light.etherchain.org).
+An example of a verified contract source can be found at [0x0cf37d2d45427a1380db12c9b352d6f083143817](https://light.etherchain.org/account/0x0cf37d2d45427a1380db12c9b352d6f083143817).